-- Kidney Stones and Gout: Since purines (naturally occurring substances in plants and animals) can be broken down to form uric acid, excess accumulation of purines in the body can lead to excess accumulation of uric acid leading to gout and formation of kidney stones.
+- Kidney Stones and Gout: Since purines (naturally occurring substances in plants and animals) can be broken down to form uric acid, excess accumulation of purines in the body can lead to excess accumulation of uric acid

 - Allergic Response: Cauliflower may prompt (very rare) an allergic response characterized by symptoms such as severe itching, facial and hand swelling and breathing difficulties.

 - Gas and Bloating: Sulphur-rich cruciferous vegetables like Cauliflower contains non-digestible carbohydrates that cause gas and bloating in the digestive system.

 - Iodine Absorption and Goiter: Cruciferous vegetables contain cyanogenic glucosides, sugar-like molecules that block iodine absorption when you digest them.
 When you have low iodine levels, the thyroid enlarges so it can trap more iodine, a condition known as a goiter.
 Hypothyroidism, characterized by decreased metabolism, cold sensitivity, dry hair and skin, difficulty thinking and weight gain may occur if you eat a diet consisting almost entirely of cruciferous vegetables.

 - Vitamin K: Cauliflower contains large amounts of vitamin K that helps your blood clot and can interfere with blood thinning medication like Coumadin and decrease its effectiveness.